 On top of all that, it's very affordable, and comes with an inspired chunky rubber case that doubles up as a kickstand.
 It's got everything you want in a tablet for children, even if other slates have better screens and faster specs.

-The entry level iPad is a great tablet full stop, but it's also a great tablet for kids – albeit a bit more expensive than many of the other options we've listed here.
+The entry level Apple iPad 10.2-inch (2020) is a great tablet full stop, but it's also a great tablet for kids – albeit a bit more expensive than many of the other options we've listed here.
 It's also less robust and more delicate than the dedicated tablets for children made by Apple.

 Why should you consider it as a tablet for your kids?
 Well, you get Apple's excellent iPadOS software, plus access to the huge Apple App Store.
 If you connect the iPad up to your Apple account, you can easily put parental controls and screen time limits in place, so your children won't exactly be able to do whatever they please.